RaviTambade/RaviTambade/README.md

 - 👀 I’m interested in learning and teaching.
 - 🌱 I’m currently enjoying mentoring through Transflower.
 - 💞️ Sharing is caring.
-- 📫 You can always reach me, email: ravi.tambade@transflower.in
+- 📫 Doing ordinary things extra ordinarily

 My attitude towards any technology is, “I don’t know it all, but I will figure it out”.
 I find technology fascinating due to its vast ever-changing nature.
 There is so much to investigate.
 Every day I come to learn, I find out I know less.
 This keep my learning spirit alive.